 This land parcel is located in open agricultural land (tillage and grassland).
 The 20m buffer zone offset from the Dublin South East railway line makes up the western boundary of this land parcel while the Arklow golf course and the Arklow Rock quarry make up the north eastern boundary of the parcel.
-10 kV power lines traverse the parcel in a north west-south east direction & a north east - south west direction.
-Servier Laboratories are situated along the western boundary of this parcel.
+10 kV power lines traverse the parcel in a north west-south east direction & a north east direction.
+Servier south west Laboratories are situated along the western boundary of this parcel.
 The parcel has 4 ponds located within its boundaries.

-Parcel 3: Money Big
+Parcel 4: Money Big